 Making decisions together within your discharge process

-The family (and possibly partner) are also asked to participate in (a certain part of) the rehabilitation process in the context of the patient’s discharge.
+The family (and caregiver) are also asked to participate in (a certain part of) the rehabilitation process in the context of the patient’s discharge.

 In consultation with the department, you may be allowed to go home during the weekend.